kyeongsooKim/Multi-threaded-Caching-server-and-request-response-pattern-protocol/README.md

 PORT_NUMBER        Port number to listen on for incoming connections.
 MAX_ENTRIES        The maximum number of entries that can be stored in `cream`'s underlying data store.
 ```
-> To test client side, you can check client side in "client" directory.
+> To test client side, check README.md in "client" directory.